valeriupredoi/bgc-val/index.rst

 	:region: The regions of the global ocean which to perform the analysis.
 These are usually assigned as a list of regions.
 'Global' indicates the entire earth, but many other regions are available.
 Regions are defined in the UKESMPython.py file in the function makeMask().
 	:layer:  The depth layer used in the analysis.
 	:suite:  The suite is a set of analysises that
-	:debug: A boolean flag for printing extra debugging statements.
+	:debug: A boolean flag for printing extra run-time debugging statements.

 These definitions are laregly applicable to marine models.